IanDCarroll/GoScrumYourself/SprintReviews.md

 __Velocity Change Log:__ -18, +3, 0, 0, 0, -23, +1, +10, -13, +18, 0, -20, 0, +6, -2, -3, +11, +1, -2, -11, -12, +28, +24

+__Sprint 26 Review__

+ - Finally submitted a finished product.
+ - More can be done, but this is a good stopping point.

 __Sprint 25 Velocity:__ 0

 __Sprint 25 Review:__